-The post-baccalaureate option is for individuals who want to understand the theories of innovation, examine some successful and failed innovations, as well as learn what it takes to be a successful intra/entrepreneur.
-The post-baccalaureate certificate requires students to take the three primary courses in Innovation and Intra/Entrepreneurship.
-Post-baccalaureate certificate students also complete the first Capstone course, designing an Innovation Project proposal.
+The certificate requires students to take the three primary courses in Innovation and Intra/Entrepreneurship.
+Students also complete the first Capstone course, designing an Innovation Project proposal.

-Fall

-NURS 586 Innovation in Advanced Nursing Practice: Theory and Application 3.0

-Winter

-NURS 58 Case Studies in Intra/Entrepreneurship and Innovation in Nursing 3.0
+Fall Innovation in Advanced Nursing Practice: Theory NURS 586 3.0 and Application Winter Case Studies in Intra/Entrepreneurship and NURS 587 3.0 Innovation in Nursing Spring NURS 588 The Nurse as Intra/Entrepreneur and Consultant 3.0 Fall NURS 636 Innovation Capstone Project I 3.0

-Spring

-NURS 588 The Nurse as Intra/Entrepreneur and Consultant 3.0

-Fall

-NURS 63 6 Innovation Capstone Project I 3.0